gaperik/sec_obj_cache/draft_sec_obj_cache_markdown.md

 ###General

 Consider a web service service provider with a client, an origin server and intermediate, reverse proxies (forward proxies not considered a desirable option).
 The content ingestion is assumed to happen in the back-end servers of the origin server site.
-The content delivery process stretches from the origin server via intermediate caches proxies to the web client or directly origin- client or a combinatione thereof.
+The content delivery process stretches from the origin server via intermediate caches proxies to the web client or directly origin- client or a combination thereof.

 The service provider (SP from now on) have the following set of considerations: